 CDFI Friendly Bloomington is the product of a collaboration among Bloomington entities including the Community Foundation, the Bloomington Urban Enterprise Association (BUEA), the City of Bloomington, and local business and civic leaders.
 The community concluded, through a market assessment in 2017, that some small businesses, housing developers, and nonprofits need financing that is more flexible and affordable than local banks are able to offer.
 That process also led to an understanding of Community Development Financial Institutions (CDFIs), which specialize in providing the types of financing that Bloomington needs.

-CDFI Friendly Bloomington is a newly formed 501(c)(3) organization that will implement a new strategy developed for the unique challenges of smaller communities to increase flexible and affordable financing to businesses, housing developers, nonprofits, and others in Bloomington, Indiana, and surrounding Monroe County.
+CDFI Friendly Bloomington is a 501(c)(3) organization that is implementing a new strategy developed for the unique challenges of smaller communities to increase flexible and affordable financing to businesses, housing developers, nonprofits, and others in Bloomington, Indiana, and surrounding Monroe County.
 Learn more about CDFI Friendly Bloomington at www.cdfifriendlybtown.org